DEPARTMENT OF LICENSING AND REGULATORY AFFAIRS

 Page 13

-copy of the publication that identifies education may be earned for this activity
+copy of the publication that identifies hours may be earned for this activity in

-the licensee as the author or a in each renewal period.
+the licensee as the author or a each renewal period.
+Under

 publication acceptance letter and 338.2443(1)(a), credit for an article is